igvteam/juicebox.js/examples/website/readme.md

 ## Notes

-A google api key is required to use the "Share" button.
+If not using oAuth a google api key is required to use the "Share" button.
 The key should be set in the config object of juicebox.html.
 In addition, to support the "EMBED" option set the embedTarget

         var config = {